IMICSLab/Brain_MRI_Vector_Quantization/README.md

-# Code for Generating 3D Brain Tumor Regions in MRI using Vector-Quantization Generative Adversarial Networks
+# Code for the paper - Generating 3D Brain Tumor Regions in MRI using Vector-Quantization Generative Adversarial Networks